Allano256/css-html-project/README.md

 I'm a full stack developer currently studying at Code Institute.
 I come from Sweden in the city of Gothenburg.

-# Hi, I'm Allan! 👋

-## Other Common Github Profile Sections
-👩‍💻 I'm currently working on my first project,CSS and HTML.

-🧠 I'm currently learning SOFTWARE DEVELOPMENT.

-👯‍♀️ I'm looking to collaborate on almost everything available to up ma skills.

-🤔 I'm looking for help with projects to practice more on ma skills.

-💬 Ask me about anything tech.

-📫 How to reach me,vbia email always respond promptly.

 ## Lessons Learned

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?